People Finding A Better Way

 Don’t use the themeline with product brands or packaging.

-NOTE: The translation can be added under the themeline anywhere the themeline is allowed (see Usage below) providing it is legible.
+NOTE: Once approved, the translation may be added under the themeline anywhere the themeline is allowed (see Usage below) providing it is legible.
 In certain situations it may be too small to print or to be reproduced properly (such as small promotional items or embroidery).